catalyst-cooperative/pudl-data-release/README.md

 same outputs byte-for-byte, using only resources that are available in curated, long-term archives.
-The main requirements are a copy of the same original source data (archived as part of this data release), and a specification of the software environment (which can be reconstructed with packages from `conda-forge` or the Python Package Index).
+The main requirements are a copy of the same original source data (archived as part of this data release), and a specification of the software environment, which can be reconstructed with packages from `conda-forge`.

 ## Original Source Data
 The original source data as downloaded from the public sources and used by the